 Glass front cabinets create a bright, open feeling.
 Intersperse them with solid-door cabinetry for the perfect mix of display and hidden storage.

 Of course function is foremost in a kitchen but there are many ways to put your personal stamp on the space like choosing a backsplash with personality or painting the insides of your cabinets or windows.

 Make sure you have plenty of functional recessed lighting to illuminate your work space, but incorporate decorative fixtures over an island or dining area for ambiance.

 This is more of a luxury item, but if you have pets and are able to incorporate them into your kitchen design by all means think about them as you plan.
 Corral pet food and water bowls in a custom cabinet, and convert a pullout drawer into a food storage bin.

-You can never have too much storage in a kitchen.
-Look for ways to maximize your space by thinking outside the box - add vertical separators to a cabinet above ovens so platters and trays can easily fit in side by side instead of on top of each other.
-If you are a baker see if you can store your stand-up mixer and/or Cuisinart on a pull up shelf that stores in a cabinet so you don't have to lug them out.
-And if you are building a banquette, by all means use the "free" storage space beneath.
+Look for ways to maximize your space by thinking outside the box - add vertical separators to a cabinet above ovens so platters and trays can easily fit in side by side.
+If you are a baker, see if you can store your stand-up mixer and/or Cuisinart on a pull up shelf that stores in a cabinet.
+And if you are building a banquette, by all means use its "free" storage space.

 Adding open shelving is a great way to keep a kitchen feeling light and bright without the bulk of cabinets.
-I like to incorporate open shelves above a stove or near the main sink.
+Incorporate open shelves above a stove or near the main sink.
 Note: They can collect dust and you can't hide unsightly dishes and mess so they aren't for everybody.